cander/booze-hound/docker-dev/README.md

 ## Future Work

-* Maybe prune the Docker image to reduce its size.
+- Maybe prune the Docker image to reduce its size.
 Use a multi-stage build to separate a bunch of the development tools from what's actually needed to deploy a development image.
+- Update `server-ctl.sh` to handle empty SQLite DB files.
+- Update `server-ctl.sh` to handle reverting the `db/schema.rb` file changes.